wuba/react-native-echarts/blog/2023-05-29-react-native-echarts-1.1-released/index.md

 We are excited to release a stable version of React Native ECharts 1.1 .
 In new version , we have added support for the [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler) gesture solution, among other enhancements.
 Read on to learn more!

 [@wuba/react-native-echarts](https://github.com/wuba/react-native-echarts/), An awesome charting library for React Native, built upon Apache ECharts and leveraging [react-native-svg](https://github.com/software-mansion/react-native-svg) and [react-native-skia](https://github.com/shopify/react-native-skia).
-Offers significantly better performance compared to WebView-based solutions.If you want to learn more about the project's design principles, you can [click here](https://wuba.github.io/react-native-echarts/blog/using-wuba-react-native-echarts).
+Offers significantly better performance compared to WebView-based solutions.
+If you want to learn more about the project's design principles, you can [click here](https://wuba.github.io/react-native-echarts/blog/using-wuba-react-native-echarts).

 To provide a more intuitive and accurate understanding of the project's features, we have decided to officially rename the initial version `wrn-echarts` to `@wuba/react-native-echarts`.
 In the new version.